Geonovum/respec-utils/README.md

 ?>
 ```

+### Requirements for the GitHub repository for publishing
-For a ReSpec document to be published, the following has to be done:
+For a ReSpec document to be published, the following requirements have to be met.

+#### Initial setup (once)
+For the Github repository:
-1. make sure the ReSpec document has it's own GitHub repository
+1. make sure the ReSpec document has it's **own, exclusive GitHub repository** and the document is in the root directory of the repository
-1. the (root) ReSpec document shall be named ```index.html```
+  1. all media files (e.g. images) shall be placed in the directory ```./media/``` in the repository.
+This is the only directory that will be copied the publication server
-1. a webhook to the proper PHP page is created, for events of type ```release```
+1. a webhook to the proper PHP page is created in the GitHub repository, for events of type ```release```.
+Go to the Settings of the repository and add a webhook:
-1. to publish:
+  1. set the Payload URL to the full URL of the ```releasecreated.php``` script
+  1. content type ```application\x-www-form-urlencoded```
+  1. make sure that the secret is set correctly (ask the Geonovum ReSpec maintainers for this secret when setting up the webhook)
+  1. set individual events to: Releases (others won't be processed)

+Configure the domain and document shortname:
+1. make sure there is an entry in ```pubDomainList.json``` for the publication domain and the shortname of the document.
+Ask the Geonovum ReSpec maintainers to create this.

+#### Publishing a (new) release of a ReSpec document
+1. the document to publish on https://docs.geostandaarden.nl shall be a **snapshot** of the ReSpec document named ```snapshot.html``` in the root directory of the repo
+  1. again: only images or other resources in the ```./media/```-directory will be copied
 1. create a new release (via Github's website)
 1. make sure that the tagname of the release is identical to the last part of the "This version" URL.
 E.g. ```cv-im-imvg-20180718```